trhacknon/EMAGNET/README.md

 _Get started with spotify brute forcing - How emagnet will work with your openvpn files._
 - [Regex - Tips For Search](https://github.com/wuseman/EMAGNET/wiki/Searching-&-Regex) - How To Find your facebook credenticals, if it has been leaked._
 - [Leaked Databases](https://github.com/wuseman/EMAGNET/wiki/Leaked-Databases) - Various Public Leaks

-### Scripts Folder:

-Nothing in this folder is required for run emagnet.
-It's just a place were I store various stuff that has been built for Emagnet to facilitate the usage of Emagnet

 ## Changelog